 Lyme Carditis Heart Block Progression Can Occur Within Hours

 Lyme carditis heart block progression can occur with alarming speed.
 Two cases show conduction deteriorating from normal rhythm or first-degree block to complete heart block within hours to overnight.
-A 33-year-old woman progressed from first-degree to complete block within hours of admission, while a 72-year-old man developed symptomatic bradycardia overnight.
-Both cases underscore why patients with Lyme carditis require continuous cardiac monitoring.

-Why Heart Block Progression Matters
+Why Rapid Heart Block Progression Matters

 Prompt recognition and antibiotic treatment can improve outcomes and help avoid unnecessary pacemaker implantation.

-The key clinical issue is speed.
 Heart block from Lyme disease does not always progress gradually.
-Patients may deteriorate from mild conduction abnormalities to complete heart block within hours.
+Some patients deteriorate from mild conduction abnormalities to complete heart block over a very short period of time.

 Case 1: 72-Year-Old Man With Overnight Deterioration